 What personal data do we collect?

-Depending on your relationship with us, we will collect personal data such as your name, email address, telephone number, national insurance number and financial details.
+Depending on your relationship with us, we will collect personal data such as your name, email address, telephone number, national insurance number and financial details

 What is the legal basis for BCL handling your personal data?